esbrito/movie-desktop-app/README.md

  * AngularJS and AngularRoutes: for the controllers and link the view with the controllers.
 Also, it was used to easly change views showed in _index.html_ according to what is described in _routes.js_
  * Boostrap and JQuery: For a goodlooking, userfriendly and responsive interface
+ * Fonts Awesome: For some amazing icons.
+Font Awesome is fully open source and is GPL friendly.

 **How to deploy?**